 One of the new home essentials?
 Changing the locks.
 You never know who may still have keys, so it’s essential you do this immediately.

-Neighbours may have a copy, old estate agents, friends or family of the previous owners or tenants… Here, it’s always better to be safe than sorry, so find a locksmith as soon as possible.
+Neighbours may have a copy, old estate agents, friends or family of the previous owners or tenants… Here, it’s always better to be safe than sorry, so book a local locksmith as soon as possible.

 Never cut corners when it comes to safety.
 Have you considered all the different ways to secure your home?